 This article is part of a series of reports on new estimates from the Labor Market Information Institute State Certification and Licenses Data Tables.

 While non-academic credentials are not as common as a college degree, they do boost employability and earnings, providing opportunities for those with and without a college degree to advance their career.
-Attainment of certifications and licenses increases by education level and is associated with higher earnings.
+Attainment of certifications and licenses increases by education level and is generally associated with higher earnings.

 Despite these limitations, the Labor Market Information (LMI) Institute is excited for its state LMI partners to engage with the State Certification and Licenses Data Tables.
 State LMI shops have the necessary familiarity, data, and tools to understand these estimates within the context of their state.
 Combined with an understanding of their state’s trends, LMI researchers can utilize these estimates to better understand of the effect of non-degree credentials on labor market outcomes in their state.
 LMI Institute will also be publishing public views for a broader audience.
 See the map above and follow the link to explore the data.